Sominemo/Source-Maps-Dumper/README.md

 - Clone this repo
 - `dart run source_maps_dumper <args>`

-Or you can get a Windows executable from Releases page.
+Or you can get an executable from Releases page.

 ### Create a HAR dump in Chrome
 Chrome DevTools > Network Tab > "Export HAR..." button